FBA & PBSP Guidance

 Crone, D. & Horner, R. (2003).
 Building Positive Behavior Support Systems in Schools: Functional Behavior Assessment

 The VBISD Behavior Committee has developed comprehensive resources to guide teams in the completion of quality Functional Behavior Assessments and Positive Behavior Support Plans.
-Using the DASH framework, teams in Van Buren County are trained to:
+Using the DASH framework, educators in Van Buren County are trained to:

 Define the behavior of concern (in observable and measurable terms)